AmbitiousSam/soft-ui-dashboard/README.md

 2. Navigate to the root / directory and run npm install to install our local dependencies.

 ## Documentation
-The documentation for the Soft UI Dashboard is hosted at our [website](https://www.creative-tim.com/learning-lab/bootstrap/overview/soft-ui-dashboard?ref=readme-sud).
+The documentation for the Mavas Dashboard is hosted at our [website](https://www.creative-tim.com/learning-lab/bootstrap/overview/soft-ui-dashboard?ref=readme-sud).

 ### What's included